fossasia/eventyay-tickets/_sources/user/events/email.rst.txt

 If you use an email address of your own domain as a sender address and do not use a custom SMTP server, it is very likely that at least some of your emails will go to the spam folders of their recipients.
 We **strongly recommend** to use your organization's SMTP server in this case, making your email really come from your organization.
-If you don't want that or cannot do that, you should add the pretix application server to your SPF record.
+If you don't want that or cannot do that, you should add the eventyay application server to your SPF record.

 If you are using our hosted service at eventyay.com, you can add the following to your SPF record::